Illegal drug trade in Haiti

 The illegal drug trade in Haiti involves trans-shipment of cocaine and marijuana to the United States.
-It is a major shipment route.
-The island of Hispaniola, which Haiti shares with the Dominican Republic places Haiti in an ideal location for drug smuggling between Colombia and Puerto Rico.
+The island of Hispaniola, which Haiti shares with the Dominican Republic, is situated along a major shipping route for drug smuggling between Colombia and Puerto Rico.
 Because Puerto Rico is a Commonwealth of the United States, shipments are generally not subject to further U.S. Customs inspection after reaching the territory.
 Cocaine is also often smuggled directly to Miami in freighters.

 U.S. government agencies estimate that 83 metric tons or about eight percent of the cocaine entering the United States in 2006 transited either Haiti or the Dominican Republic.
 Throughout the late 1980s and into the 1990s, leading members of the Haitian military, intelligence and police were involved in the illegal drug trade in Haiti, assisting Colombian drug traffickers smuggling drugs into the United States.
 Corruption in Haiti remains extremely high, and suspicions of continued drug-related corruption remain.